PLAS_in_aMCI

 What is involved?

 If found eligible, you will then be contacted for the in-person portion of this study.
-There will be a total of 5 overnight visits, each approximately 11 hours, that will take place in our lab.
+There will be a total of 15 overnight sessions, each approximately 11 hours, that will take place at your home.

 Principal Investigator & Posting Dates